SKULSHADY/material-rounded-theme/README.md

 ## The Configuration Page

 This theme comes with it's own configuration page!
-If you are the server administrator, you can use this page to create and set input helper entities for all users and global defaults.
-If you are not the server administrator, then you can set the input helper entities for yourself, but an administrator must create them first.
+If you are the Home Assistant server administrator, you can use this page to create and set input helper entities for all users and global defaults.
+If you are not the administrator, then you can set the input helper entities for yourself, but an administrator must create them first.

 TODO screenshot of finalized configuration page